Introduction to Huaraz and its surroundings

 What should I pack for a trip to the mountain area around Huaraz?

-If you’re visiting Huaraz, you’re most probably going to be hiking in the mountains, so all our tips for trekking activities would apply.
+If you’re visiting Huaraz, you’re probably going to be hiking in the mountains, so all our tips for trekking activities would apply.
 Find them in our blog on What To Pack For Your Trip To Peru.
 You can also download our complete packing list on that page.

 How much time should I spend in the Huaraz area?

-From five days onwards, you’ll have plenty of opportunities to undertake your favourite activities and enjoy the area how it deserves it.
-From there, you can stay as long as you want: Guido arrived in January 2002 for just half a year but ended up living in Huaraz for seven years, loving it! 😉
+From five days onwards, you’ll have plenty of opportunities to undertake your favorite activities and enjoy the area.
+From there, you can stay as long as you want: our Founding Director, Guido, arrived in January 2002 for a half-year stay but ended up living in Huaraz for the next seven years, loving it! 😉

-Even though climate change has caused you to have wet days in the dry season, and dry days in the wet season, it is still generally advised to avoid the months of January, February and March because of the rain.
+Even though climate change has caused wet days in the dry season and dry days in the wet season, it is generally advised to avoid the months of January, February, and March because of the rain.